Here’s an A-to-Z list of tips and ingredients on what makes stronger, shinier, healthier and more beautiful hair.

 An essential nutrient that makes up most of our muscles, bones, skin, and hair.
 According to the Harvard School of Public Health, not all proteins are alike – some are healthier than others and depends on what the “protein package” brings.
 Healthy protein-rich foods such as salmon and other fatty fish should contain low amounts of saturated fat and hidden salts.

-Especially the yellowfin kind of tuna, is one of those high-protein foods packed with B vitamins and the antioxidant selenium.
+Tuna, especially yellowfin, is one of those high-protein foods packed with B vitamins and the antioxidant selenium.

 UV rays from too much exposure to the sun destroys the protein bonds in hair, making it dry, brittle, and discolored.
 Wearing a hat or scarf or taking an umbrella outside on a sunny day are some ways you can protect your hair from these damaging rays.